JustineDataEng/grid_saver_mvp/README.md

-## 📌 Problem
+## Problem

 Ghana's power grid has experienced recurring instability driven by peak demand stress and fuel dependency.
-These challenges are not unique to Ghana — they reflect a global grid management problem.
+These challenges are not unique to Ghana; they reflect a global grid management problem.

 Modern grids face increasing pressure from: